Lorp/samsa/src/docs/panel-axes.md

 ## Axes panel

-This panel displays data about the axes in variable font, which is stored in the `fvar` table.
+This panel displays data about the axes in variable font.
 For each axis, we can see:

 * the 4-character tag name, e.g. `wght`
 * the human-reable name, e.g. “Weight”